 Working on Campus

-A limited number of work students may also qualify for the Federal Work-Study Program.
+A limited number of student employees may also qualify for the Federal Work-Study Program.
 (We cannot guarantee work for all students and cannot guarantee that each student will earn the approved amount each week.)

 Steps to Working on Campus

-- Take the proof of identification documents you listed on your Form I-9 to the Human Resource Office before your first day of work.
-(See acceptable documents) HR will be available in the Davis Field House during check-in.
+- Complete — Check your email for a “Welcome Letter” which contains a link to complete all required forms (Form I-9, W-4, etc.).
+In order to start work on campus, you must present to HR original identification documents you listed on your Form I-9 before your first day of work.
+(See acceptable documents) HR will be available in the Davis Field House during student check-in.

 Working on Campus as an International Student

-As an international student, you are limited to a maximum of 19 hours per week.
-You are also subject to additional labor laws.
+International students are limited to a maximum of 19 work hours per week and subject to additional labor laws.

-If you plan to work on campus, BJU will help you apply for a Social Security Number (SSN).
-In order to qualify for a SSN, you must enter the United States in F-1 student status and have a job offer on campus.
-You will not be able to work until after you have presented your U.S. Social Security Card to HR Staffing Services.
+For those planning to work on campus, BJU will assist in the application of a Social Security Number (SSN).
+In order to qualify for a SSN, international students must enter the United States under F-1 student status and have a job offer on campus.
+International students will not be eligible to begin work until presenting the U.S. Social Security Card to HR Staffing Services.

-Students applying for a SSN should pick up a letter of employment and SSN application from HR Staffing Services once you arrive on campus.
+Students applying for a SSN should pick up a letter of employment and SSN application from HR Staffing Services upon arriving to campus.
 Transportation off campus to the local Social Security Administration office is available upon request.

 If you have any questions, email HR Staffing Services.